databendlabs/databend/website/datafuse/docs/sqlstatement/show-commands/show-processlist.md

 title: SHOW PROCESSLIST
 ---

-The Datafuse process list indicates the operations currently being performed by the set of threads executing within the server.
+The Databend process list indicates the operations currently being performed by the set of threads executing within the server.

 The SHOW PROCESSLIST statement is one source of process information.